-My first introduction to the young Polish Jesuit Stanislaus Kostka was through the Mass my great-grandfather wrote for him - possibly for the young men he taught as Spring Hill, perhaps for his roommate at the Freiborg conservatory Ignacy Paderewski.
+My first introduction to the young Polish Jesuit Stanislaus Kostka was through the Mass my great-grandfather wrote to honor him - possibly for the young men he taught as Spring Hill College, perhaps for his roommate at the Freiborg conservatory Ignacy Paderewski.
 Stanislaus was only 17 when he died, and barely in the novitiate, but he truly impressed his superiors in that short time.
 When we think of impressive lives determined to be lived for Christ then Mother Francis Xavier Cabrini immediately jumps to mind as well - considered too ill to join two convents, she created her own, dedicated to those marginalized like her.

 This is the reason that we hold up the saints for our edification and inspiration.
 It does not matter the length of our lives or the 'quality'.
 We cannot forget that in the Communion of Saints they are with us now, hoping through prayer in eternal life to continue the work that they started in earthly life.
 We too can live these lives of quiet love.